-Regardless of whether the payment is “pulled” or “pushed”, the transaction host still retains the responsibility for full compliance checking and ensuring that the funds received comply with transaction details.
+Regardless of whether the payment is “pulled” or “pushed”, the transaction host still retains the responsibility for full compliance checking and ensuring that the funds received to comply with transaction details.

-Even when the agreed upon funds arrive in the beneficiary’s account, some countries impose a break in the process before the account holder can access the money.
+Even when the agreed-upon funds arrive in the beneficiary’s account, some countries impose a break in the process before the account holder can access the money.
 Many Chinese banks, for example, commonly ask for additional proof of a transaction invoice before they execute the final transaction.

-The 5-step process described above can move at a snail’s pace or lightning fast, depending on whether multiple parties perform the steps manually, or if it is automated and transparent.
+The 5-step process described above can move at a snail’s pace or lightning-fast, depending on whether multiple parties perform the steps manually, or if it is automated and transparent.